xbeat/Machine-Learning/README.md

 Understanding Overfitting

 Overfitting occurs when a machine learning model learns the training data too well, including its noise and fluctuations.
 This results in poor generalization to new, unseen data.
 Let's visualize this concept:

+## Introducing KAN 2.0!
+Kolmogorov-Arnold Networks in Python

+Introduction to KAN 2.0: Kolmogorov-Arnold Networks

+KAN 2.0, or Kolmogorov-Arnold Networks, represent an innovative approach to machine learning that combines principles from dynamical systems theory and neural networks.
+These networks are designed to approximate complex functions using a hierarchical structure inspired by the Kolmogorov-Arnold representation theorem.

 ## Process for Retrieval-Augmented Generation In Python